-6. Provide to students, employees, volunteers, and parents/guardians age-appropriate training and information regarding the district's nondiscrimination policy; what constitutes prohibited discrimination, including discriminatory harassment, intimidation, retaliation, or bullying; how and to whom a report of an incident should be made; and how to guard against segregating or stereotyping students when providing instruction, guidance, supervision, or other services to them.
-Such training and information shall include details of guidelines the district may use to provide a discrimination-free environment for addressing issues related to all district students, including transgender and gender-nonconforming students.
+9. Provide to students, employees, volunteers, and parents/guardians age-appropriate training and/or information regarding the district's nondiscrimination policy; what constitutes prohibited discrimination, including discriminatory harassment, intimidation, retaliation, or bullying; how and to whom a report of an incident should be made; and how to guard against segregating or stereotyping students when providing instruction, guidance, supervision, or other services to them.
+Such training and information shall include guidelines for addressing issues related todetails of guidelines the district may use to provide a discrimination-free environment for all district students, including transgender and gender-nonconforming students.

-'''

-(cf. 1240 - Volunteer Assistance)

-(cf. 4131 - Staff Development)

-(cf. 4231 - Staff Development)

-(cf. 4331 - Staff Development)
+(cf. 1240 - Volunteer Assistance) (cf. 4131 - Staff Development) (cf. 4231 - Staff Development) (cf. 4331 - Staff Development)

-'''

-- 4. 7.
-At the beginning of each school year, inform school employees that any employee who witnesses any act of unlawful discrimination, including discriminatory harassment, intimidation, or bullying, against a student is required to intervene if it is safe to do so.
-(Education Code 234.1) - 5.
-8. At the beginning of each school year, inform each principal or designee of the district's responsibility to provide appropriate assistance or resources to protect students' privacy rights and ensure their safety from threatened or potentially discriminatory behavior.
+10. At the beginning of each school year, inform school employees that any employee who witnesses any act of unlawful discrimination, including discriminatory harassment, intimidation, or bullying, against a student is required to intervene if it is safe to do so.
+(Education Code 234.1)